run-llama/sec-insights/backend/README.md

 ```

 ## SEC Document Downloader 📃
 We have a script to easily download SEC 10-K & 10-Q files!
+This is a single step of the larger seed script described in the next section.
+Unless you have some use for just running this step on it's own, you probably want to stick to the Seed script described in the section below 🙂
+However, the setup instructions for this script are a pre-requisite for running the seed script.

 No API keys are needed to use this, it calls the SEC's free to use Edgar API.